 Dana Stiffler is a Vice President and Distinguished Analyst in the Supply Chain Research & Advisory group.
 She covers supply chain talent strategies and the chief supply chain officer role, as well as supply chain university programs.
-She launched and led the Supply Chain Strategy & Enablers team within Gartner Supply Chain Leaders for three years and has been responsible for the launch and leadership of the Supply Chainnovators program as well as the annual Women in Supply Chain Survey and the Gartner/ASCM Supply Chain Diversity, Equity & Inclusion Survey.
+She launched and led the Supply Chain Strategy & Enablers team within Gartner Supply Chain Leaders and has been responsible for the launch and leadership of the Supply Chainnovators program, the Gartner/AWESOME Women in Supply Chain Survey and the Gartner/ASCM Supply Chain Diversity, Equity & Inclusion Survey.

 Previously, Ms. Stiffler spent three years with Meridien Research (now IDC's Financial Insights), where she launched the Emerging Trading Technologies practice.

 Economist Intelligence Unit, Pyramid, Ovum